U.S. lawmakers detail Big Tech's market abuses and press for strict reform

 Google said in a statement that it competes “fairly in a fast-moving and highly competitive industry.
 We disagree with today’s reports, which feature outdated and inaccurate allegations from commercial rivals about Search and other services.”

-Facebook called itself “an American success story” in response to the report.
-“We compete with a wide variety of services with millions, even billions, of people using them.
+Facebook said, “We compete with a wide variety of services with millions, even billions, of people using them.
 Acquisitions are part of every industry, and just one way we innovate new technologies to deliver more value to people.”

+Apple said, “Scrutiny is reasonable and appropriate but we vehemently disagree with the conclusions.”
+The company also defended its commission rates and said it would issue a more extensive response in the coming days.

-After more than a year of investigation involving 1.3 million documents and more than 300 interviews, the committee led by Democratic Congressman David Cicilline found companies were running marketplaces where they also competed, creating “a position that enables them to write one set of rules for others, while they play by another.”
+After more than a year of investigation involving 1.3 million documents and more than 300 interviews, the committee led by Democratic Congressman David Cicilline found companies were running marketplaces where they also competed, enabling “them to write one set of rules for others, while they play by another.”

 Coming just weeks before the Nov.
-3 presidential election, the content of the report became increasingly political, an opportunity for Republicans and Democrats to boost their credibility in the fight against market domination by big tech companies.
+3 presidential election, the report became an opportunity for Republicans and Democrats to boost their credibility in the fight against market domination by big tech companies.

 That said, Congress is unlikely to act on the findings this year.
-Since it reflects the views of the Democratic majority in the House, it sends a clear signal that should Joe Biden win the White House, the pressure on the companies could well continue.
+Since the report reflects the views of the Democratic majority in the House, it signals that if Joe Biden wins the White House, the pressure on the companies could well continue.

-Counsels for the committee, who did not wish to be identified, said they have been speaking to the Federal Trade Commission, which is investigating Facebook and Amazon.
-Also, Chairman Cicilline has been in contact with state attorneys general, who are investigating Facebook and Google, they said.
+Also, the report is likely to inform existing antitrust probes against the companies by the Federal Trade Commission and state attorneys general.

 Separately, the U.S. Justice Department is investigating large technology companies and is expected to bring a lawsuit against Google soon.

-Republicans on the committee released two short reports, one authored by Representative Ken Buck and supported by three fellow Republicans, which harshly criticized the companies but said that he would not support any call to break them up.
+But the report was split along party lines.
+Republicans on the committee released two short reports, one authored by Representative Ken Buck and supported by three fellow Republicans, which bashed the companies but said that he would not support any call to break them up.

-The other was a letter authored by Rep. Jim Jordan who criticized Democrats for not probing Big Tech companies for alleged conservative bias, and failing to show that existing antitrust law was inadequate.
+The other was a letter authored by Representative Jim Jordan who criticized Democrats for not probing Big Tech companies for alleged conservative bias and failing to show that existing antitrust law was inadequate.

 RECOMMENDATIONS